 - CILYC: This 90 hours Spanish language and culture course is only open to students who have an intermediate level (B1 – typically two-three years of university Spanish classes) or above.
 It combines language and culture giving students the opportunity to develop and improve their linguistic skills whilst enjoying an introduction to the major topics of Spanish culture, with a range of subjects to choose from in the Literature, Geography and History, and Culture disciplines.

-Whichever course you choose, you will have to undertake a Spanish test on Friday 1st July in order for your level to be assessed and for you to be placed in the class most appropriate to your level of language.
+Whichever course you choose, you will have to undertake a Spanish test in order for your level to be assessed and for you to be placed in the class most appropriate to your level of language.

-The University of Granada, dating back to 1531, is one of the oldest in Europe and the Centro de Lenguas Modernas itself is housed in the old palace of Santa Cruz, which dates back to the 16th Century.
+The University of Granada, dating back to 1531, is one of the oldest in Europe and the Centro de Lenguas Moderna itself is housed in the old palace of Santa Cruz, which dates back to the 16th Century.
 The city of Granada as a whole is filled with history, yet with nearly 80,000 university students (a third of the total town population) it offers a vibrant study environment.
-The university was voted the best Spanish university by international students, whose modern language centre receives over 10,000 students a year.

 The Centre is fully equipped with a library, the most up-to-date audio-visual aids both in classrooms and in language laboratories set up for multimedia and audio-video activities.
 The highly qualified teaching staff are specialised in language teaching, and include University of Granada professors and lecturers.

-You will share a room with another participant from the program and will be provided with pillows, bed linens and towels.
+You will have a single room and will be provided with pillows, bed linens and towels.

 Breakfast, lunch and dinner are included most days and we’ve heard wonderful stories from past students about the exceptionally welcoming, friendly and familial experiences that they’ve had with their hosts.